anettkeszler/sql/sql_cheetsheet.md

 Each column can have additional table constraints on it which limit what values can be inserted into that column.

-- PRIMARY KEY: The values in this column are unique, and each value can be used to identify a single row in this table.
+- PRIMARY KEY: The values in this column are unique, and each value can be used to identify a single row in this table. (e.g. auto-increment integer -space efficient -, but can be string or hashed value, as long as they are unique)

 - AUTOINCREMENT: The value is automatically filled in and incremented with each row insertion